 There are two methods of using the Jesse tree and both are fine.
-There is the historical method and the typology method.
+There is the historical method (This is the one which we usually do) and the typology method.

 "In the beginning God created heaven, and earth.
 And the earth was void and empty, and darkness was upon the face of the deep; and the spirit of God moved over the waters.
 And God said: Be light made.
 And light was made."